-Our Chairman, Mr Peter Kirby, is an independent non-executive director.
-He has been an independent non-executive director and Chairman of DuluxGroup since July 2010.
+Our Chairman, Mr Graeme Liebelt, is an independent non-executive director.
+He has been an independent non-executive director of DuluxGroup since June 2016 and Chairman since July 2018.
 The Chairman's overarching responsibilities include providing leadership for the Board, facilitating the effective contribution of all directors, managing the dynamics of Board discussion, setting the Board agenda and ensuring adequate time is available for discussion on all agenda items, in particular, on strategic issues.
 The Chairman is also responsible for fostering constructive relations between directors and between Board and management, and promoting the interests of the company with shareholders and other key external stakeholders.
 Importantly, the roles of Chairman and CEO of DuluxGroup are not fulfilled by the same person.

-Details of the qualifications and experience of our Chairman are set out on page 60 of DuluxGroup's 2017 Annual Report.
+Details of the qualifications and experience of our Chairman are set out on page 78 of DuluxGroup's 2018 Annual Report.